Hull City supporters queue overnight for FA Cup final tickets

 The tickets are restricted to fans who went to the semi-final match against Sheffield United last month.

-The Football Association's (FA) distribution of tickets has been criticised by Arsenal chief executive Ivan Gazidis.'Not right'
+The Football Association's (FA) distribution of tickets has been criticised by Arsenal chief executive Ivan Gazidis.

 He said: "We are disappointed many of our supporters and also those of Hull City will be unable to get tickets,